 - Ford Foundation Fellowship Program: increases the diversity of the nation’s college and university faculties by increasing their ethnic and racial diversity, to maximize the educational benefits of diversity, and to increase the number of professors who can and will use diversity as a resource for enriching the education of all students.

-The NAS and the NRC have published several reports related to career planning, including a series of publications ranking U.S. doctoral programs in several different disciplines.
+The Academies have published several reports related to career planning, including a series of publications ranking U.S. doctoral programs in several different disciplines.
 Other topics include scientific ethics and the experiences of women in science, engineering and medicine.
 Links to these resources are available online; report PDFs can be downloaded at no charge.